keithrbennett/keithrbennett.github.io/_posts/2012-09-05-conways-game-of-life-viewer.md

 {% include image.html img="/assets/life-game-viewer7.png" caption="Game of Life Viewer" title="Game of Life Viewer" %}

-  In case you don't recognize the face, it's Alfred E. Neuman, made famous by Mad magazine, but, as I just learned this minute from Wikipedia (I read it there so it <em>must</em> be true), "[his] face had drifted through American pictography for decades before being claimed and named by <em>Mad</em>&#8230;"&#8230;but I digress&#8230;
+  In case you don't recognize the face, it's Alfred E. Neuman, made famous by Mad magazine, but, as I just learned this minute from Wikipedia (I read it there so it _must_ be true), "[his] face had drifted through American pictography for decades before being claimed and named by _Mad_..."...but I digress...

 You can install the gem in the usual way (make sure you're in JRuby when you do):